sheelis/stereotypist/README.md

   - small led flashlight for each side
     - adjustable angle and color
   - custom keys for each hand (combine with F keys) *programmable*
-    - key to start and stop a new note and save it over wifi or locally on SD card?
+    - key to start and stop a new note and save it over WIFI or locally on SD card?
     - assign a web task to a button (run a url)
     - run a command